 Even if it is determined that nexus did exist and the statute of limitations has not expired, there still may be no sales tax exposure.

 Many sales are exempt from sales tax in specific circumstances.
 For example, if a customer is a reseller and does not consume the product, the sale might be exempt from the requirement to collect and remand the tax.
 Certain other customers, such as schools, may be exempt from sales tax in some jurisdictions.
-Lastly, certain products and services might also be exempt, such as training or hardware and software maintenance.
+Last, certain products and services might also be exempt, such as training or hardware and software maintenance.
 It is important to perform an analysis of each purchaser and each invoice.
 Reseller certificates from purchasers exempt from sales tax may be in the target company files or may be obtained from the purchaser as evidence that no sales tax was due.

 Did the Purchaser Already Pay the Tax?

 Prior to paying sales tax on any particular sale, the parties should contact the customers to see if they have already paid the applicable use tax.
 Many corporate purchasers will pay this tax even if the seller fails to collect the related sales tax.
 If the purchaser has done so, no further tax should be owed.
-If it has not, the target company should first try to collect the sales tax.
+If they have not, the target company should first try to collect the sales tax.
 The easiest way to do this is to re-invoice the customer assessing sales tax against taxable items, but reflecting that the invoice was partially paid.
 Included with the invoice should be an affidavit for the customer to confirm whether they had separately paid use tax on the purchased items.
-Any sales tax received can be remitted to the taxing authority, thus taking advantage of amnesty and other provisions to minimize or abate interest or penalties on late filing and payment.
+Any sales tax received can be remitted to the taxing authority, thus, taking advantage of amnesty and other provisions to minimize or abate interest or penalties on late filing and payment.